wp-plugins/bg-biblie-references/readme.txt

 == Changelog ==

+= 0.8 =

+* Parsing algorithm of references was rewrite in PHP

 = 0.7 =

 * Trying to solve the conflict with the built-in script Yandex Maps

 = 0.6 =

-* Fixed a bug causing a conflict with other plugins.
+* Fixed a bug causing a conflict with other plugins

 = 0.5 =